nottaro/littleroot/content/11Literature/ExamInformation.md

 title: Exam Information
 ---

+## Practice Questions
-1. Explain how your under
+1. Explain how your understanding of a studies text's social and cultural context has enriched your interpretation of it